ramortegui/pcal/README.md

 Elixir app to generate a monthly pdf calendar using  `pcal` and `ps2pdf` using Ports.

 The purpose of this application is to generate a monthly calendar in pdf.

-The actual command to run without the need to elixir is:
+The command to generate the pdf without the need to elixir for January 2019 is:

 ```shell
 pcal 1 2019 | ps2pdf - output.pdf
 ```

-The above command generates a pdf calendar of January 2019.

 ## Pre-requisites